the42/cartconvert/cartconvserv/README.md

 ### Stand alone application

-Both `URL` (base url to service), `APIRoot` (root of the RESTFul API) and DocRoot (root of documentation) can be configured.
+`Binding` (base url to service), `APIRoot` (root of the RESTFul API), `DocRoot` (root of documentation) and `TimeOut` can be configured.
 The default values are

-* Binding: `:1111`, that is listening on TCP/IP port 1111
+* Binding: `5000`, that is listening on TCP/IP port 5000
 * APIRoot: `/api/`
 * DocRoot: `/doc/`
+* TimeOut: 3600

-which means the RESTFul handlers base Url listen at `:1111/api/` and documentation is served at `:1111/doc/`
+which means the RESTFul handlers base Url listens at `:5000/api/` and documentation is served at `:5000/doc/`.
+Static content (CSS, Javascript) will be chached for 3600 seconds.

 By default, a JSON-encoded file named `config.json` is loaded within the directory in which the RESTFul service is started, the contents gets parsed and the respective default values for APIRoot, Binding and DocRoot are replaced by